What is the Insurance Fair Conduct Act (IFCA)?

 Who does the law apply to?

-It applies only to claims policyholders make with their own insurance company.
-It doesn't apply to claims you have with someone else's insurance company.
+It applies only to claims that you make with your own insurance company.
+It doesn't apply to claims that you have with someone else's insurance company.

 Does the Insurance Fair Conduct Act apply to my health insurance company?